Australia in World Cup semis after stunning Maxwell 201 against Afghanistan

 Keep readinglist of 3 items

-Who can qualify for the last two Cricket World Cup semifinal spots and how?
+Who can qualify for the last Cricket World Cup semifinal spot and how?

 Women’s rights row hangs over Australia-Afghanistan Cricket World Cup match